Balphagorevr/palworld-restsharp/README.md

 * Create player markers on in-game map.
 * Create a ASP.NET Core site to demonstrate and use library within a webpage and serve a HTTPS reverse proxy.
 * Optimizations.
-* Setup CI/CD pipeline and publish to NuGet.

 ## :grey_question: Questions/Support
 Feel free to join https://discord.galacticpals.net for assistance or have questions.